ubuntu-mate/ubuntu-mate.org/pages/ports-raspberry-pi.md

 # Ubuntu MATE for Raspberry Pi

-Ubuntu MATE 18.04.2 is available for Raspberry Pi Model B 2, 3 and 3+ with separate images for  `armhf` (ARMv7 32-bit) and `arm64` (ARMv8 64-bit).
-We have done what
+Ubuntu MATE 20.04 beta 1 is available for Raspberry Pi Model B 2, 3, 3+ and 4 with
+separate images for  `armhf` (ARMv7 32-bit) and `arm64` (ARMv8 64-bit).
+We have done
-we can to optimise the builds for the Raspberry Pi without sacrificing the full desktop environment Ubuntu MATE provides on PC.
+what we can to optimise the builds for the Raspberry Pi without sacrificing the full desktop environment Ubuntu MATE provides on PC.

 Ubuntu MATE for the Raspberry Pi provides a complete, familiar, desktop environment